deexitp-splunk/splunk-otel-collector/README.md

 The following resources are available:

-- [Architecture](docs/architecture.md): How the Connector can be deployed
+- [Architecture](docs/architecture.md): How the Collector can be deployed
-- [Components](docs/components.md): What the Connector supports with links to documentation
+- [Components](docs/components.md): What the Collector supports with links to documentation
-- [Monitoring](docs/monitoring.md): How to ensure the Connector is healthy
+- [Monitoring](docs/monitoring.md): How to ensure the Collector is healthy
-- [Security](docs/security.md): How to ensure the Connector is secure
+- [Security](docs/security.md): How to ensure the Collector is secure
-- [Sizing](docs/sizing.md): How to ensure the Connector is properly sized
+- [Sizing](docs/sizing.md): How to ensure the Collector is properly sized
 - [Troubleshooting](docs/troubleshooting.md): How to resolve common issues

 All you need to get started is: